Paying for graduate school is an investment in your future.

 How to Apply

 When completing the online graduate admissions application, be sure to answer the scholarship-related questions.
-Those who apply via a paper graduate admissions application or continuing students newly eligible for the scholarship will need to submit this scholarship application form.
+Those continuing students, newly eligible for the scholarship, will need to submit this scholarship application form.

 March 15 for new students and for continuing student Fall Term Awards and November 10 for continuing student Winter Term Awards